-The Township does not have any other structural controls that are owned or maintained by the Township.
+The Township does not have any other structural controls that are owned or maintained by the Township except for rain gardens, as described below.
 In the event additional structural stormwater controls are constructed, this procedure will be updated and revised to include the new controls within 120 days.